syntasso/instruqt-kubecon/track/03-generate-new-operator-and-custom-resource/assignment.md

 👩🏾‍💻 First, create the operator and resource
 ==============

-Kubebuilder provides a command that can create either the `Controller` application or a new `Resource` type (or both!).
+Kubebuilder provides a command that can create either the `Controller` process or a new `Resource` type (or both!).

 Remember, every operator responds to events of certain resource types.
 In this case, you are creating a custom type (called `Website`).
 If you choose to create your custom type at the same time as your operator, Kubebuilder automatically configures the operator to know about the type.